jhu-dvrk/dvrk-readthedocs/docs/pages/setup/estop.rst

 Assume we are testing MTML board 0 and 1:

 * Do a continuity test between S1 and S2.
-Should be open.
-* Turn on relay now
+Should be open. xs* Turn on relay now

   * ``$ qladisp 0 1``
   * Press 'p' to turn on relay